-• Tall chimneys should be installed in

-all factories to reduce air pollution at the ground level.

-- The 'Fuel burning equipment' which burns the fuel completely should be used in homes and industries. - Install electrostatic precipitators in the chimneys of industries. - Reduce vehicular emissions by using non polluting fuels like CNG. - Use LPG for domestic use. - Improve the quality of fuel in automobiles and use catalytic converters in them. - Make use of Renewable alternative source of energy like Solar Energy, Wind Energy and Hydro Energy. - \ All motor vehicles should be maintained properly so that they comply with pollution norms. - Use unleaded petrol - Plant and grow more and more trees in your surroundings. - We should protect plants and trees .Do you know about Vanmahotsav, Haritha Haram and Swatch Patashala where lakhs of Saplings are planted in July every year?
-But how many saplings are surviving?
-Discuss, think about the reasons and solutions.
+- Tall chimneys should be installed in all factories to reduce air pollution at the ground level. - Better designed fuel burning equipment should be used in homes and industries so that fuel is burnt completely. - Install electrostatic precipitators in the chimneys of industries. - Reduce vehicular emissions by using non polluting fuels like CNG. - Use LPG for domestic use. - Improve the quality of fuel in automobiles and use catalytic converters in them. - Make use of Renewable alternative source of energy like Solar Energy, Wind Energy and Hydro Energy.